squeaktoy/hearth/README.md

 cargo build-root # build Kindling using the build script.
 ```

-Now that the root has been built, Hearth can be ran with kindling using the
+Now that the root has been built, Hearth can be ran with Kindling as its root:
-following command in the root of the repository.

 ```sh
 hearth-client --root kindling/target/kindling-root/ # Run Hearth in serverless mode with the given root.